Want to level up your Facebook tagging skills?

 Use Facebook Insights

-- Compare tag-heavy vs. tag-free content
+• Compare tag-heavy vs. minimal tagging

 Try RecurPost